 Dean: When have you ever known us to do anything easy?

-- Enemy Mine: Crowley helps the brothers defeat Lucifer.
+- Enemy Mine: Crowley gives the brothers the Colt in hopes that they'll defeat Lucifer.

 - Evil Laugh: Meg when she sics her hounds on Sam, Dean, Ellen, and Jo.

 - "Facing the Bullets" One-Liner: "You can go straight back to Hell, you ugly bitch!"